Environment Design for Inverse Reinforcement Learning: Environment Design via Maximin Regret

 Our goal is to adaptively select demo environments for the expert based on our current belief about the reward function.

-We consider the situation where at round $k+1$ we have access to a posterior belief $\P(\cdot \mid \data_{1:k})$ over reward functions, which in practice can be approximated using a Bayesian IRL approach whose discussion we postpone to Section~\ref{section:irl}.
-In Section~\ref{subsection:minimax_br}, we will introduce a minimax Bayesian regret objective for the environment design process which aims to select demo environments so as to ensure that our reward estimate is robust and risk-averse.
-Section~\ref{subsection:environment_generation} then deals with the computation of such environments when the set of demo environments exhibits a useful structure.
+In Section~\ref{subsection:minimax_br}, we introduce a maximin Bayesian regret objective for the environment design process which aims to select demo environments so as to ensure that our reward estimate is robust.
+Section~\ref{subsection:environment_generation} then deals with the selection of such environments when the set of environments exhibits a useful decomposable structure.
+We additionally provide a way to approximate the process when the set has an arbitrary structure or is challenging to construct.